 Covent Garden London

 Housed in and around the iconic Market Building and Piazzas, Covent Garden is an architectural masterpiece.
-Along with the speciality shops, restaurants & cafés is the Apple craft market where you're sure to be entertained by street performers while perusing the wares on offer, which range from antiques to handicrafts.
+Along with the speciality shops, restaurants & cafés is the Apple Market where you're sure to be entertained by street performers while perusing the gorgeous craft, antiques and curios on offer.

 Greenwich Market has beautiful products from designer makers and small cottage industries.
 Weekends are busiest, with about 150 stalls selling an enticing range of jewellery, pictures, clothes and accessories, and unique gifts.
 There's also a food court and local shops selling even more goodies.